 Type: Scalable HRIS for mid-size businesses

-Namely fills a gap most tools miss: it's too big for the smallest teams, but perfect for businesses between 50 and 350 employees that need HR to feel professional without tipping into enterprise complexity.
-It combines core HRIS, payroll, performance, and a company news feed in one place.
+Namely fills a gap most HR software tools miss: it is too robust for the smallest teams but perfect for businesses between 50 and 350 employees that need HR to feel professional without tipping into enterprise complexity.
+It combines core HRIS, payroll, performance management, and a company news feed in one place, making it one of the most complete HR software solutions for small businesses that are actively scaling.

 The employee-facing experience is genuinely good.
-People use the mobile app and the interface without complaining — which is rarer than it should be.
+People use the mobile app and the interface without complaining, which is rarer than it should be in small business HR software.

 What you'll like:

-• User-friendly interface that both HR and employees find intuitive
+• User-friendly HR software interface that both HR teams and employees find intuitive from day one

-• Strong reporting and analytics to surface people metrics
+• Strong reporting and analytics that surface people metrics without needing a dedicated data team

-• Centralizes onboarding, payroll, performance, and org charts without needing separate tools
+• Centralizes onboarding, payroll, performance management, and org charts without needing separate HR tools

 What you might not like: